-Robert Saleh (pronounced: SAH-luh) was named the head coach of the New York Jets by Vice Chairman Christopher Johnson on January 19, 2021.
-With Saleh and General Manager Joe Douglas, Johnson envisions a partnership that will, "Foster and develop the winning culture we are striving to establish."
+ROBERT SALEH (pronounced: SAH-luh) was named the head coach of the New York Jets on January 19, 2021.
+With Saleh and General Manager Joe Douglas, Chairman Robert Wood Johnson envisions a synergy that will bring the franchise to their ultimate goal.

 Connecting with players has been a constant under Saleh.
 "They need a personal investment made into them so they can develop into being great football players," he said after being hired.
-"They want to get to their second contract and be rewarded for what they've gone through, and so players should expect that from their coaches, and from the organization.
+"They want to be rewarded for what they've gone through, and so players should expect that from their coaches, and from the organization.
 It is an absolute joy to see them hit the pinnacle of their career, where they get rewarded for it.
 To give that and understand that part is just being human to me."

 "All Gas, No Brake," for Saleh, it is a mindset that goes beyond the team's practice and preparation to everything they do, on and off the field.
 More than just the players and coaches, it is about the entire organization stepping on the gas and getting better each and every day.

-Now in his 17th season coaching in the NFL, Saleh spent the last four seasons as the defensive coordinator with San Francisco.
+Before joining the Jets, Saleh spent four seasons as the defensive coordinator with San Francisco.
 Since 2017, his group ranked third in the league in passing yards allowed (211.4), holding opposing quarterbacks to the eighth lowest completion percentage (62.9%), while producing Pro Bowl players at linebacker (Fred Warner), cornerback (Richard Sherman) and defensive line (Nick Bosa & DeForest Buckner), while Bosa was also selected as the 2019 Defensive Player of the Year by the Associated Press.

 The last two seasons under Saleh, the 49ers defense led the league in passing defense (188.6), ranking in the top 10 in passer rating allowed (85.8), completion percentage allowed (62.4%), tackles for loss (154) and defensive touchdowns (six), while also helping San Francisco advance to Super Bowl LIV.

-In 2020, despite an injury-plagued season, Saleh's unit still finished fifth in the league in total defense and fourth in passing defense, getting career seasons from cornerback Jason Verrett, whose started 13 games after playing in just six total the previous four seasons and defensive lineman Kerry Hyder, who started 14 games after logging more than 450 snaps in a season just once in his five previous years in the league as he become one of just 11 defensive linemen with at least 8.0 sacks, 15 quarterback hits and 40 total tackles.
+In his final season with the 49ers (2020), Saleh's unit still finished fifth in the league in total defense and fourth in passing defense, despite an injury-plagued season, getting career years from cornerback Jason Verrett, who started 13 games after playing in just six total the previous four seasons and defensive lineman Kerry Hyder, who started 14 games after logging more than 450 snaps in a season just once in his five previous years in the league.
+Hyder finished the season as one of just 11 defensive linemen with at least 8.0 sacks, 15 quarterback hits and 40 total tackles.

-A key part of the team's Super Bowl LIV run in 2019, Saleh's defense finished second in total defense, first in passing defense and third in third-down defense, while producing 48 sacks, tied for the fifth most in the league, and 28 takeaways, the sixth most.
-The San Francisco defensive line saw four players – Arik Armstead (10.0), Bosa (9.0), Buckner (7.5) and Dee Ford (6.5) – all produce at least 6.5 sacks, the only in the NFL to have four-or-more players with 6.5-or-more sacks.
+A key part of the team's Super Bowl LIV run (2019), Saleh's defense finished second in total defense, first in passing defense and third in third-down defense, while producing 48 sacks (tied for the fifth most in the league) and 28 takeaways (the sixth most).
+The San Francisco defensive line saw four players – Arik Armstead (10.0), Bosa (9.0), Buckner (7.5) and Dee Ford (6.5) – all produce at least 6.5 sacks, the only team in the NFL to have four-or-more players with 6.5-or-more sacks.
 In the postseason, the defense allowed just over 300 yards per game, holding opponents to just 31.4% on third down and producing seven total takeaways, including two interceptions of league MVP Patrick Mahomes in the Super Bowl, the only game Mahomes had more than one interception that season.

 In Saleh's second season with the 49ers (2018), the defense was one of six to allow fewer net yards per game, rushing yards per game and passing yards per game than they did the previous season.
 In 2017, his first as a coordinator, San Francisco allowed .62 yards fewer per play, the third best improvement in the league.
 Over the final eight weeks, they ranked second in the league in rushing yards allowed and fourth in yards per carry.